From creamy butternut squash soup to crispy sweet potato fries, this round-up of Thanksgiving appetizers has everything you’ll need.

 You can also pop them in a Crockpot and keep them warm until your guests arrive.

 Raw vegetables don’t exactly sound like the most appetizing appetizer.
 But one look at this veggie tray will surely change your mind.

 I mean, how awesome is this turkey-looking platter?

-Who would’ve thought that sliced bell peppers, carrots, broccoli, snap peas, and cucumbers can be formed into a colorful turkey?
+Who would’ve thought that peppers, carrots, broccoli, peas, and cucumbers could be formed into a colorful turkey?

-Served with the dip of your choice, this veggie tray will surely disappear in minutes.
+Served with various vegetable dips, this veggie tray will surely disappear in minutes.